jemin555/C-WP/README.md

 # C$WP
 ============

-C$WP   stands    for  a    Loosely coupled  Type-0 remoteweb/web application.    it  is   invented  by  wilmix  jemin j .
+C$WP   stands    for  a    Loosely coupled  Type-0 remoteweb/web application.    it  is   invented  by  wilmix  jemin j

+in  JDollar and  J$shell programming language.

 SYNTAX